On This Page

 If you include powdered egg shell, cottage cheese or yogurt to your homemade dog food, it will increase his calcium levels to keep his teeth and bones strong.
 Calcium needs are the same for people and dogs.

-Home Cooking Dog Food Recipe Book for Pomeranians Contains the following:
+Healthy Home Cooking for the Pomeranian Pdf Contains the following:

 Pommy Barf Breakfast.

 Tempt a fussy Pomeranian with this recipe for Fussy eaters.

 Basic Balanced Doggie Meal with Vegetables.

 Fido’s Fish dish.